arthur-ai/bench/docs/source/custom_scoring.md

 To create a custom scorer that satisfies the Scorer interface (defined in the section below), implement the scoring logic in the `run_batch` method.
 Additionally, provide your scorer a name in the `name()` method.

-This example custom scorer is called `TrigramRepetition`, which scores responses with a 0.0 if they contain repeated trigrams above a thresholded number of times.
+This example custom scorer is called `TrigramRepetition`, which scores responses with False if they contain repeated trigrams above a thresholded number of times.
 For our scorer, we override the `requires_reference()` method to return `False` instead of `True`, since this custom scorer evaluates the candidate outputs without the need for a reference.

 Make sure `nltk` is installed as a package to your environment, which our custom scorer uses.